suredone/qdone/README.md

 The worker will listen to each queue for the `--wait-time` period, then start over from the beginning.

-If you need to listen to queues *created after* the worker starts running, use the `--always-resolve` option.
-This costs an extra API call every round through the queues.

 ### Long running jobs

 Workers prevent others from processing their job by automatically extending the